piotrbajdek/strengthcalc/README.md

 # INSTALLATION

 [strengthcalc](https://github.com/piotrbajdek/strengthcalc) should run smoothly on Windows and macOS, and can be built by the use of [Fortran Package Manager (fpm)](https://fpm.fortran-lang.org/en/index.html).
-Yet, it has being developed and tested on Fedora Linux.
+Yet, it has been developed and tested on Fedora Linux.
 The binary 'strengthcalc' for Linux x86_64 can be downloaded [here](https://github.com/piotrbajdek/strengthcalc/releases/tag/v0.1.3).